chinmaykurade/fdscraper/README.md

-# Indian Stocks- Fundamentals Data Downloader
+# Indian Stocks - Fundamental(Financials) Data Downloader

 A web scrapper using Selenium Python to download the fundamentals as well as price data from [Screener.in](https://www.screener.in)